SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/07-TroubleShooting.md

 #### Objectives
 *   Learn how to troubleshoot failed jobs.
-*   Learn how to periodically retry the failed jobs.
+*   Learn how to periodically retry failed jobs.
 </div>

 <h2>Overview </h2>